 Daylight in Iceland in April

-One of the most noticeable changes during April is the return of longer daylight hours as the season moves toward spring in Iceland.
-At the beginning of the month, the sun typically rises around 6:45 AM and sets just after 8:15 PM, offering about 13 hours of daylight.
+One of the biggest changes in April is how much longer the days get as the season moves toward spring in Iceland.
+At the start of the month, the sun rises around 6:45 AM and sets just after 8:15 PM, giving you around 13 hours of daylight.

 Can You See the Northern Lights in Iceland in April?